embulk/embulk-output-jdbc/README.md

 JDBC output plugins for Embulk loads records to databases using JDBC drivers.

-**[WARNING!]** The next version of embulk-output-jdbc will use embulk 0.11, and require Java 8 and above.
+**[WARNING!]** The next version of embulk-output-jdbc will require Embulk v0.11 and Java 8.
+It may work with Java 11+, but not fully tested.

 ## MySQL